maddox/dasher/README.md

     npm install

 Then create a `config.json` in `/config` to set up your Dash buttons.
 Use the example to help you.
-If you just want to test out the button press, use the debug button example.
+If you just want to test the button press, use the debug button example with the MAC address you found running script/find_button.

 ## Running It